Biology Section

 PCR STR ANALYSIS

 The DNA analysis technique currently used in the WCSO Biology Section is the polymerase chain reaction (PCR).
 As a result of the PCR process, millions of identical copies of areas on the DNA called Short Tandem Repeats (STR) are created.
-These STR areas are highly variable among individuals allowing us to generate a DNA profile that is unique to an individual, except for identical twins.
+These STR areas are highly variable among individuals allowing us to generate a DNA profile for individuals.
 This technique radically altered DNA testing by significantly decreasing the amount of DNA required to produce a DNA profile.
 Once a DNA profile is generated from items of evidence, e.g., a blood stain, we will compare this DNA profile to the DNA profile obtained from a known individual usually the victim and suspect.
 A cheek swab or blood sample from a known individual is called a reference sample.
 If the DNA profile from the evidence and the reference sample are the same, we can then provide a determination of the statistical significance of the match.

 The following kits are used: QuantifilerTM Trio DNA Quanitification Kit, and GlobalFilerTM PCR Amplification Kit.